 1. Unique Value Proposition

-Prop Tip: Refresh your website at least annually.
-Even if your website isn’t updated with blogs or videos, you need to refresh the design and content regularly to be seen as current.
+Pro Tip: Refresh your website annually.
+Even if your website doesn’t have current blogs or videos, update the design and content regularly so customers see an active and current online presence.

-The right messaging will guide qualified leads to you, then you’ll be able to have more meaningful conversations that lead to more sales conversions.
-If you have not been getting the traction you’d like to see from your sales outreach, it’s likely you are using the wrong messaging.
-If you’d like to improve your business messaging and in turn, your sales, take my 10-question sales assessment or contact me to start a sales conversation.
+An effective messaging strategy will guide qualified leads to you, allowing you to have more meaningful conversations that lead to more sales conversions.
+If you haven’t been getting the traction you hoped for from your sales outreach, it’s likely you are using the wrong messaging.